TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 * Add essentially empty privacy manifest
 * Can we resolve or ignore all warnings?
 * Remove legacy id from Info.plist
-* Fix GitHub build (probably by adding AppAuth to LeafByteTests sources), and then limit it to iOS changes https://stackoverflow.com/questions/63822219/how-to-run-github-actions-workflow-only-if-the-pushed-files-are-in-a-specific-fo
+* Fix GitHub build (probably by adding AppAuth to LeafByteTests sources), and then limit it to iOS changes https://stackoverflow.com/questions/63822219/how-to-run-github-actions-workflow-only-if-the-pushed-files-are-in-a-specific-fo and make it cancel on new pushes https://stackoverflow.com/questions/66335225/how-to-cancel-previous-runs-in-the-pr-when-you-push-new-commitsupdate-the-curre
 * Get copyright updated to now everywhere
 * Consider getting scope directly off of authstate object at bottom of GoogleSignInUtils
 * Proof Google Sign In error messages with Zoe